greena13/react-hotkeys/README.md

    * @type {Function<KeyboardEvent>}
    */
   ignoreEventsCondition: function,

   /**
+   * Whether to ignore changes to keyMap and handlers props by default
+   * (this reduces a significant amount of unnecessarily resetting
+   * internal state)
+   * @type {Boolean}
+   */
+  ignoreKeymapAndHandlerChangesByDefault: true,

+  /**
    * Whether React HotKeys should simulate keypress events for the keys that do not